Our surgeons and specialists work with you to choose the best way to meet your weight-loss goals. OHSU Health Bariatric Services offers care at:

-- A high rate of successful weight loss and improved health.
-Upward of 80 percent of patients lose most of their excess weight and see a big improvement in obesity-related health conditions.
+- A high rate of successful weight loss and better health.
+More than 80 percent of patients lose most of their excess weight and see a big improvement in obesity-related health conditions.

 - Oregon’s leading center for patients who need a second bariatric surgery because of complications or poor results.

-- A full team of experts to support you at every step.
+- A team of experts to support you at every step.

 Your care team will include a range of specialists working together to support your success.
 Our programs also include: